calacademy-research/citations_finder/README.md

  * scan for collection ids should be "Scan for specimen IDs"

+ * We're hitting a lot of ddos protections.
+Detect this condition and Integrate with a VPN (ala nord vpn) to auto rotate the origin IP to see if this gets around the ddos wall.

  * put custom phrases to scan for (and scoring) into config.ini

  * archive.org downloader

+ * in scan: Check for duplicate paper titles

+ * in scan: chop everything after "references"

+ * In scan: check for wraparound case - if "CAS" is on the first line and digit is on the second.
+(This may be already done; verify)

+ * In scan: make each paragraph a line (may be already done? verify)

+ * unpaywall_downloader:  "download_link" doesn't work very well.
+Most of the time this links to an html version of the paper.
+Currently only handles direct-to-PDF links.
+However, it's hard to tell the differnce between an html-ified paper and a "can't find" or a ddos protection page.
+Possible solutions: look for the existance of a "download pdf" button.
+This might indicate that it is indeed an html-ified paper (we'd need to support that, but it's actually a better data source than pdf->text) or actually use said button's URL to download the true PDF.

  * Use proper logging and log levels - everything is prints now.